Tuition Remission for Faculty and Professional Staff

-- If an Eligible Employee is involuntarily terminated from employment for cause or performance, his or her Tuition Remission benefit will end as of the date the Eligible Employee ceases employment and the employee will be responsible for the prorated cost of tuition and fees for the remainder of the term.
+- If an Eligible Employee is involuntarily terminated from employment for cause or performance, their Tuition Remission benefit will end as of the date the Eligible Employee ceases employment and the employee will be responsible for the prorated cost of tuition and fees for the remainder of the term.

-- If an Eligible Employee is involuntarily terminated from employment due to layoff or other reduction-in-force, she or he will continue to receive Tuition Remission for the then current term of enrollment only.
+- If an Eligible Employee is involuntarily terminated from employment due to layoff or other reduction-in-force, they will continue to receive Tuition Remission for the then current term of enrollment only.
 Eligibility to receive the Tuition Remission benefit for any subsequent term ceases.

-- Eligible Employees may not enroll in a course paid for with Tuition Remission if the course conflicts with his or her regularly scheduled work hours, except that an Eligible Employee’s direct supervisor at his or her discretion and with the approval of the department head, may waive this condition under the following circumstances:
+- Eligible Employees may not enroll in a course paid for with Tuition Remission if the course conflicts with their regularly scheduled work hours, except that an Eligible Employee's direct supervisor at their discretion and with the approval of the department head, may waive this condition under the following circumstance:

-- The associated course will directly benefit the Eligible Employee's job performance or will increase his or her potential and value to the University; or
+- The associated course will directly benefit the Eligible Employee's job performance or will increase their potential and value to the University; or

 - An Eligible Employee receiving Tuition Remission does so voluntarily, and course attendance and related course activities and studies do not constitute work as defined by the Fair Labor Standards Act, the workers compensation act or any other wage and hour laws or regulations otherwise applicable to University employees.

-- All Eligible Employees who plan to use Tuition Remission must apply for and be accepted into the applicable University program.
+- All Eligible Employees who plan to use Tuition Remission must apply for and be accepted into the University.

 - Eligible Employees receiving Tuition Remission are fully responsible for any tax liability incurred as a result of receipt of this benefit.
 University Payroll will make the appropriate withholdings in connection with the Tuition Remission benefit.
-Additional information is also available at the University’s Payroll website.
-Tax-related information regarding Tuition Remission is provided to faculty and Professional Staff Members as a courtesy and is not intended as tax advice.
-A faculty or Professional Staff Member receiving Tuition Remission should consult his or her own tax advisor regarding the tax implications of this benefit.
+Additional information is also available at the University's Payroll website.
+Tax-related information regarding Tuition Remission is provided to Faculty and Professional Staff Members as a courtesy and is not intended as tax advice.
+A Faculty or Professional Staff Member receiving Tuition Remission should consult their own tax advisor regarding the tax implications of this benefit.

 AT-WILL EMPLOYMENT NOT AFFECTED